petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/custom-facet.md

 **Frequency Threshold:** Set the minimum frequency required for terms to appear in the list of facet terms.
 For example, if the frequency threshold of a facet is set to 3, terms with two matching results don't appear in the term result list.

 **Order Terms By:** For Liferay 7.4 U60+/GA60+, you can choose the facet term sorting strategy: Term Frequency Descending (default) or Term Frequency Ascending.
-Term Frequency Descending is the default and orders facet terms from most matches to least.
+The default sorting orders facet terms from most matches to least.

 **Display Frequencies:** Choose whether or not to display the term frequencies.